 According to White House spokeswoman Sarah Huckabee Sanders (pictured above), “The president … had lost confidence in Director Comey… He’d been considering letting Director Comey go since they day he was elected.”

 GOPers are, meanwhile, resisting renewed calls for the appointment of a special prosecutor to see into the matter, arguing that it would impede investigations already underway in the House and Senate.

 “Today we’ll no doubt hear calls for a new investigation, which could only serve to impede the current work being done,” said Senate Majority Leader Mitch McConnell.

 The stance was also boosted by Senate Intelligence Chairman Richard Burr as well as the White House spokeswoman.

 “We don’t think it’s necessary,” Sanders said.
 “No one wants this to be finished and completed more than us.”

-Posted by Press TV on May 11, 2017, With 1979 Reads Filed under Government & Politics.
+Posted by Press TV on May 11, 2017, With 1995 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.